Quick facts about large computer monitors

 The bottom line is that provided you have sufficient space, it's generally worth buying the biggest monitor your budget allows.
 Once you've spent any amount of time using a large monitor, going back to a smaller screen just doesn't cut it anymore.

 Only after you've worked out these specifics will you be able to start comparing products to find the best large computer monitor for your needs.
+For more information, check out our guide to the best computer monitors.

 One of the main ways to differentiate between big computer monitors is to take a closer look at the panel types they use.
 There are a few options available: